shshakya/azure-powershell/src/CloudService/examples/CreateCloudServiceES.md

 ## Get Remote Desktop File

-Get the RDP file using Get-AzCloudServiceRoleInstanceRemoteDesktopFile cmdlet and login into the role instance using the credentials specified while creating RDP extension.<br>
+Get the RDP file using Get-AzCloudServiceRoleInstanceRemoteDesktopFile.
+Login into the role instance using the credentials specified while creating RDP extension.<br>

-In this examples RDP extension is installed on all role instances, thus you can get RDP file for any of the role instance.
+In this example RDP extension is installed on all role instances, thus you can get RDP file for any of the role instance.
 In below command we are downloading RDP file for WebRole instance 0.

 ```powershell
 Get-AzCloudServiceRoleInstanceRemoteDesktopFile -ResourceGroupName "ContosoOrg" -CloudServiceName "ContosoCS" -RoleInstanceName "WebRole_IN_0" -OutFile "C:\temp\WebRole_IN_0.rdp"